COVID-19 (Coronavirus Disease 2019) Updates : Higher Education Emergency Relief Funds (HEERF) II and III

-You may be eligible for HEERF funding if you are enrolled in the Fall 2021 term.
+You may be eligible for HEERF funding if you are enrolled in the Spring 2022 term.
 Students may not apply until their classes are in progress.

 Students must be actively enrolled in college-level credit for the semester for which they are requesting assistance.
 Students uncertain of their enrollment status should contact their Student Success Advisor.

 Based on the U.S. Department of Education’s current guidance, NTC is utilizing HEERF funds to prioritize students with exceptional need, such as students who receive Pell Grants.
 Funds are limited, and selected students may receive only a portion of their unmet need or emergency costs.